top of page

 Summary:

 Chandler Jones, the 21st overall pick from Syracuse University in 2012, has been a dominant force at the defensive end position throughout his ongoing 11-year NFL career.
 His exceptional length, athleticism, and pass-rush techniques have made him one of the most prolific sack artists of his generation.
+Jones' impact on the field has been immediate and profound, contributing significantly to the defensive success of his teams.

 Jones began his career with the New England Patriots, where he quickly established himself as a key contributor on a talented defensive unit.
 His ability to consistently pressure quarterbacks and defend against the run helped the Patriots win Super Bowl XLIX in his third season.
+Jones' presence on the Patriots' defensive line provided stability and confidence to the entire unit.

 In 2016, Jones was traded to the Arizona Cardinals, where he truly blossomed into one of the league's elite pass rushers.
 During his six seasons with the Cardinals, Jones recorded an impressive 71.5 sacks, earning two All-Pro selections and three Pro Bowl nods.
+His peak season came in 2019 when he led the NFL with 19.0 sacks, earning his second First Team All-Pro selection and solidifying his status as one of the league's most dominant defensive players.

 Throughout his career, Jones has been known for his tireless work ethic and dedication to his craft.
 His commitment to improving his technique and studying film has allowed him to remain one of the league's most effective pass rushers well into his 30s.
+Jones' ability to maintain a high level of play throughout his career is a testament to his skill and preparation.

 Defensive End Howie Long of the Oakland Raiders | Photo by Associated Press